charlescohanlon/csc480-f25-labs/L1 - (Agentic) LLMs/Overview.md

 We welcome your feedback regarding the use of AI models in our lab activities.
 If you encounter any concerns related to the generated content or believe that it violates ethical guidelines, please report it to the instructor.

 **Conclusion:**
-By acknowledging the use of ChatGPT and Google Bard and understanding the ethical considerations associated with these AI tools, we aim to foster responsible and informed use of AI technology in our educational activities.
+By acknowledging the use of ChatGPT and Google Gemini and understanding the ethical considerations associated with these AI tools, we aim to foster responsible and informed use of AI technology in our educational activities.
 These tools are employed to enhance creativity and exploration but should be used thoughtfully and in alignment with ethical principles.

 If you have any questions or require further clarification regarding the use of AI models in this lab, please feel free to reach out to the instructor or teaching assistant.